With internet flooded with so many social media platforms, the choice to select the right one for your business is not easy.

 Since the discussions are restricted to only 140 words.
 The rants too are restricted.

-I have personally found marketing on Twitter to be easier than Facebook marketing because of easy targeting of the user base.
+I have personally found marketing on Twitter to be easier than Facebook marketing because of ease of targeting the user base.

-You can use the segregated user base to build user-specific campaigns and target relevant users.
+You too can easily use the segregated user base to build user-specific campaigns and target relevant users.

 Because of the indirect positive impact of Twitter on your business: